ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 </details>

-We expect the `test` script to fail and the reason for failure to be, because the test module name has been changed to `New module` for all valid files in `tests/acceptance`.
+We expect the `test` script to fail, since all test modules in the `tests/acceptance` folder should be renamed to `New module`.
 Indeed, this is the case.

 <details>

 <summary>Expected output</summary>

+The lines that start with `+` ("actual") help us understand what we might get, had we run the codemod on some project.

+The lines that start with `-` ("expected") are what we should get, according to the _current_ output fixture project.
+Keep in mind that, until we finish writing the codemod, the expected lines may be incorrect.

 ```sh
 ❯ pnpm test